romiof/brazil-weather/HOW-TO-RUN.md

     - [Reference](https://docs.getdbt.com/docs/cloud/connect-data-platform/connect-bigquery#json-keyfile)
 1. Project subdirectory
     - Insert here `dbt` (this link to a folder `dbt` at my repo)
+1. For development, in dbt, use a git branch called `dbt-cloud`

-Now, you must create a dbt Environment and after a dbt Job.
+Now, you must create a *dbt Environment* and after a *dbt Job*.

 1. Go to Deploy >> Environments
     1. \+ Create Environment